123idoharel/Projects-Portfolio/Smart-Parking-System/REAL_HARDWARE_INTEGRATION.md

 #### Option A: RFID zone checkpoints (most practical for garages)

-RFID loop detectors or gate readers at the entrance of each aisle section detect when a car enters a zone and report its tag ID.
-This gives coarse but reliable position.
-Between checkpoints, the system uses dead reckoning (same as simulation).
+RFID loop detectors or gate readers at the entrance of each aisle section detect a car entering a zone and report its tag id.
+Coarse but reliable.
+Between checkpoints the adapter dead-reckons exactly as the simulation does.

 **`server.py`:**